During refugee crises, UNHCR Canada provides emergency aid and disaster relief.

 With little notice and no idea if or when they’ll be able to return home, families flee with few to no belongings.
 They often find refuge in harsh and unforgiving conditions.
 Their needs are immense, but with your help, we can provide families with essential life-saving support, whether they are uprooted for weeks, months or years.

 We provide refugees with shelter.
-This can mean setting up tented camps for tens of thousands of people, supplying materials for housing or providing cash assistance to refugees living in apartments or abandoned buildings.
-We also supply the basics—like blankets to keep refugees warm, sleeping mats to keep them dry and other supplies like clothing, shoes, soap, kitchen sets, heaters, solar lamps and mosquito nets.
+This can mean setting up tented camps for tens of thousands of people, supplying materials for housing or providing cash assistance to refugees living in apartments in urban settings.
+We also supply the basics—like blankets to keep refugees warm, sleeping mats to keep them dry and other supplies like clothing, soap, kitchen sets, jerry cans, heaters, solar lamps and mosquito nets.

-core aid items delivered to displaced people in 2016
+Just under 11 million core aid items delivered to displaced people in 2019 for emergencies and on-going operations

 Providing Proper Health and Nutrition

-Diseases from unclean water and poor sanitation spread like wildfire in the congested conditions where many refugees live.
-And when people don’t have proper nutrition, especially children, they succumb even more quickly to preventable and treatable diseases.
+Diseases from unclean water and poor sanitation can spread quickly in the congested conditions where many refugees live.
+When people don’t have proper nutrition, especially children, they succumb even more quickly to preventable and treatable diseases.
 That’s why UNHCR gives priority to the swift launch of programs that keep children, women and men healthy in refugee settings.

 We work closely with our partners—supporting their vital work to supply clean water and nutritious food, to set up sanitation programs and to ensure refugees have access to emergency and basic health care services.
 For example, we work with partners to carry out large-scale vaccination campaigns to protect refugees from diseases like polio and measles.